Sin Po (newspaper): Gouw Tiauw Goan

-After Kwee resigned, he was briefly replaced by This In Lok, who departed after nine months.
+After Kwee resigned, he was briefly replaced by Thio In Lok, who departed after nine months.
 His more long-term replacement was a veteran journalist named Gouw Tiauw Goan.
 Chinese-educated, and having been interned by the Japanese during the war, his written contributions to the paper while editor focused more on China.

-The paper continued after Indonesian independence and was forced to change its name in 1958 due to government regulations.
+The paper continued after Indonesian independence.
+Several of its editors were arrested and held without charge as part of the mass arrests of leftists and Chinese Indonesians ordered by the Soekiman Cabinet in August 1951; this included editors A. Karim, Tjia Tjo Soen, Lieng Jing Chen, Lee Swie Kee and Oen Tek Hian, as well as the director Ang Jan Goan.
+It was forced to change its name in 1958 due to government regulations.
 It became Pantjawarta and then Warta Bhakti.
 In this era the paper took a pro-PKI line and was therefore banned in the crackdown after the September 30 Movement (G-30-S) in 1965.

+Legacy

+Since 2023, two Indonesian companies, PT Catra Media Nusantara and PT Selaras Banten Bersama use Sin Po as the name of their news media: web portal SinPo.id and television channel Sin Po TV, respectively.
+Both are believed to be under the same ownership.